fastx_synchronize synchronizes sequences between two

 sequences are written to these files in the format specified by

-The returned tibble is assigned the S3 class "pe_df"
+The returned tibble is assigned the S3 class "pe_df", indicating that

 it represents paired-end sequence data.
 Downstream functions can use this